wshuail/gluon-classifier/README.md

 ### Results:
 model_name| papers| ours
 --|:--:|--:
-ShuffleNet0.3_g3| 56.8 | 63.1
+ShuffleNet0.3_g3| 67.4 | 63.1

-What?!
+#### Difference with papers
-maybe something wrong? confirm later.
+for shufflenet, we trained half batches as the papers, and we use train/val2017, but not 2012.